brandontanner/Bouncing-Balls-Up-and-Down/README.md

 ### Installation

-1. Download the zip file in github and load **projectile.html** it in a browser.
+1. Download the zip file in github and load **projectile.html** in a browser.
 2. Enter the console and type ```factory()```, inputting the number of balls within the parenthesis and pressing the "enter" key.
 For example, if you wanted to display 10 balls, you could type ```factory(10)```.
 3. Next, type ```update()``` and press "enter", and the balls should begin to bounce.